sych74/PoGoMapWiki/How-to-start-using-a-MySQL-Server.md

 If you're trying to start a fresh database you'll need to execute `DROP DATABASE pokemongomapdb`, and then run `CREATE DATABASE pokemongomapdb`.
 If you want to keep the pokemongomapdb but start a new one, change the name.
 6. Congratulations, your database is now setup and ready to be used.

 ## III.
-Setting up the Config.ini file
+Setting up the Config.ini file & Editing utils.py
 ### Config.ini
 1. Open file explorer to where you've extracted your develop branch of PokemonGo-Map
 2. Navigate to the "config" folder.